Open Enrollment Program Policies

 All enrollment deferrals must be requested in writing.
 Send a note to the Registrar indicating that you wish to have your enrollment deferred to another session within one year.

 For all deferral requests, any balance remaining after the fee will be applied toward your tuition in the new session.

 If you choose to defer your admission to a future program session, you must attend that session or you will forfeit all funds previously paid.
 Only one deferral or substitution per registration is allowed and the new session must occur within one year of the original session date.
+Changes to your program registrations may affect any previously applied discounts (e.g. the multiple program registration discount), and may result in an increase in individual program registration fees.
 There is no cancellation allowed on deferred admissions.

 Please note that you may take advantage of only one discount or special offer per program (e.g.,group pricing, MIT alumni discount, etc.).
 Discounts cannot be combined.
 Visit the FAQ to see a list of available discounts.

 The following link takes you to a list of MIT policies allowing you to perform a customized search: http://web.mit.edu/offices/category/policies.html

 If your schedule changes and you can no longer attend the program, you may be able to send a qualified colleague in your place.
 Only one substitution is allowed per program registration.
 All substitutes require prior approval from the program faculty.
 Therefore, any requests for substitutes must be submitted in writing to the Registrar at least 10 days prior to the start of the program.
 The new participant will also need to fill out an application form.